tryin2bdeveloper/Devops_Group5/usecases/usecase-30.md

-### USE CASE: 30 Generate Population of a District
+### USE CASE: 30 Generate to Population of a District

 ### CHARACTERISTIC INFORMATION
 ## Goal in Context